310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Kanata %}
-fufu, do not bully him so much, Midori~♪
+fufu, do not bully him so much, midori~♪
 {% endbubble %}

 {% bubble Midori %}